-- 1.1 The Council is required to prepare a Statement of Community Involvement (SCI) by planning legislation1.
-The SCI formally sets out the policy and standards for engaging residents, local groups, stakeholders and statutory consultees in preparing development plans and how the council will consult on planning applications. - 1.2 The planning system affects everybody who lives, works in or visits the district.
+- 1.1 It is a statutory requirement that the Council prepares a Statement of Community Involvement (SCI)1.
+The SCI formally sets out the policy and standards for engaging residents, local groups, stakeholders and statutory consultees in preparing development plans and how we will consult on planning applications. - 1.2 The planning system affects everybody who lives, works in or visits the district.
 It balances competing land uses and sets out the vision for how communities will be enhanced.
 Local communities, businesses and other organisations can contribute to this process through engagement in the planning process and thereby help to shape their environment. - 1.3 Warwick District Council's first Statement of Community Involvement was adopted in July 2007 and briefly updated in April 2014 as there had been a number of changes to the planning system.
-These were largely introduced through the Localism Act 2011 and the National Planning Policy Framework in March 2012. - 1.4 This review of the Council's SCI takes account of those recent changes in legislation and policy and seeks to illustrate clearly how people can be involved in local policy and decision making.
+These were introduced through the Localism Act 2011 and the National Planning Policy Framework in March 2012. - 1.4 This review of our SCI takes account of those recent changes in legislation and policy and seeks to illustrate clearly how people can be involved in local policy and decision making.
 Planning legislation sets out a number of statutory requirements with respect to consultation on planning policy documents and planning applications.
-This SCI sets out how the Council will meet these requirements involving everyone in all aspects of the planning system. - 1.5 The Localism Act 2011 also sets out a 'duty to co-operate'.
-It is a requirement that this Council engages with neighbouring local authorities and other statutory bodies to consider joint approaches to plan-making.
-Warwick District Council is committed to meeting this duty and is already working closely with neighbouring authorities, other partner organisations and stakeholders.
+This SCI sets out how we will meet these requirements and involve everyone in all aspects of the planning system. - 1.5 The Localism Act 2011 also sets out a 'duty to co-operate'.
+It is a requirement that we will engage with neighbouring local authorities and other statutory bodies to consider joint approaches to plan-making.
+We are committed to meeting this duty and are already working closely with neighbouring authorities, other partner organisations and stakeholders.